A testimonial is a powerful tool in helping to create trust.

 Sounds fancy, right?
 But it's a simple idea.

-For example, on the homepage of The Art of Charm (life coaching for men), you can see peer testimonials from people who resemble AoC’s target market:
+For example, on the Ahrefs homepage, you can see testimonials from people who resemble Ahrefs’ target market:[*]

 A social testimonial can take various forms:

 Tweets about your products and services.

 Facebook posts on your page, the client’s page or within a group backing your business.